 Every year my family practices certain traditions around the holidays.
-We always make too many batches of peanut butter fudge and puppy chow, we drive around looking at Christmas lights together, we wear Santa hats and pajamas around the house for at least two days, we run through an entire Christmas karaoke CD, we watch It’s a Wonderful Life, we eat breakfast casserole, and we always open one present at a time.
+We always make too many batches of peanut butter brownie puppy chow, we drive around looking at Christmas lights together, we wear Santa hats and pajamas around the house for at least two days, we run through an entire Christmas karaoke CD, we watch It’s a Wonderful Life, we eat breakfast casserole, and we always open one present at a time.
 These are just some of the things we do as a family each year.
-Although they may seem silly or trivial, they are activities that I love, that I will always remember, and that are unique to my family.
+Although they may seem silly or trivial, they are fun family holiday traditions that I love, that I will always remember, and that are unique to my family.

 Family traditions are important because they can bring a sort of bond and spirit to a holiday.
 When I start my own family, I’d like to start new traditions, and the holiday season is a great time to start.
-I’ve began to gather ideas for fun, new family holiday traditions that I can start with my family now, or my family in the future.
+I’ve began to gather ideas for new, fun family holiday traditions that I can start with my family now, or my family in the future.
 There’s never a wrong time to start a new tradition!
-Here’s my list so far:

 Read a Book Each Day: A friend of mine buys one Christmas-themed book every day for 25 days in December.
 Each day she reads the book (usually something she’s found for $1 or she already owns) with her son and they talk about what happened.
 He gets so excited for his new story for bed each night that he actually wants to go to bed early!
 This is a tradition that I would definitely consider since I deeply value the importance of reading.
 Plus, it gets the children away from electronics for a few minutes and focused on nothing but the sound of your voice.
 Reading is a great family activity for holidays!